Packers Radio Network Affiliates

 - Packers OT Postgame (2 - 2.5 hrs, following Packers Playback)

-Wayne Larrivee and Larry McCarren enter their 20th season of broadcasts together across the Packers Radio Network in 2018.
-Though both are veteran broadcasters, the two were paired for the first time in 1999 to bring the color and excitement of Green Bay Packers football to fans throughout Wisconsin, Upper Michigan and four more-distant states.
+Wayne Larrivee and Larry McCarren enter their 25th season of broadcasts together across the Packers Radio Network in 2023.
+Though both are veteran broadcasters, the two were paired for the first time in 1999 to bring the color and excitement of Green Bay Packers football to fans throughout Wisconsin, Upper Michigan and four other states.
+They surpassed Jim Irwin and Max McGee for the most regular-season and postseason games broadcast for the Packers with 313 at the 2018 season opener against Chicago.

-A 1977 graduate of Emerson College in Boston, he received the school’s Alumni Achievement Award in June 2005.
-In 2015, the college appointed him to the Alumni Association board of directors.
+A 1977 graduate of Emerson College in Boston, he received the school's Alumni Achievement Award in June 2005 and was inducted into the Emerson College Hall of Fame in June 2018.
+In 2012, the college appointed him to its alumni association board of directors.
 Larrivee also has done play-by-play of Chicago Bulls basketball on WGN-TV from 1991-2008, Chicago Cubs baseball, University of Iowa football, Quad Cities (Iowa) Angels minor league baseball, University of Missouri basketball and Kansas City Kings basketball games.
+In August 2021, Larrivee was inducted into the Wisconsin Broadcasters Association Hall of Fame.

-McCarren first joined the team’s broadcasts in 1995, working his first four seasons with Jim Irwin and Max McGee.
-Inducted into the Packers Hall of Fame in 1992, he also has been a favorite among television viewers in northeast Wisconsin.
-McCarren joined the Green Bay Packers as an analyst in 2015.
-McCarren has four times been voted Wisconsin Sportscaster of the Year (1994, 1996, 2002, 2007) by the National Sportscasters and Sportswriters Association.
+McCarren first joined the team's broadcasts in 1995, working his first four seasons with Irwin and McGee.
+Inducted into the Packers Hall of Fame in 1992, he also is a favorite among television viewers in northeast Wisconsin.
+After 27 years, he retired from Green Bay television and joined the Green Bay Packers' digital department as their sports analyst.
+McCarren has been voted Wisconsin Sportscaster of the Year four times (1994, 1996, 2002, 2007) by the National Sportscasters and Sportswriters Association.
+In June 2016, McCarren was inducted into the Wisconsin Broadcasters Association Hall of Fame.

-An iron man at center for the Packers for 12 seasons (1973-84), McCarren played in 162 consecutive games – the fourth-longest streak in team history – helping him earn the nickname “Rock.”
-He was voted to the Pro Bowl in 1982 and ’83.
+An iron man at center for the Packers for 12 seasons (1973-84), McCarren played in 162 consecutive games – the sixth-longest streak in team history – helping him earn the nickname "Rock."
+He was voted to the Pro Bowl in 1982 and 1983.
 Earlier, he had been a co-captain at the University of Illinois as both a junior and senior.
-McCarren, 66, originally is from Park Forest, Ill.
+McCarren, 71, originally is from Park Forest, Ill.

-The Packers Radio Network is made up of 51 stations in six states.
+The Packers Radio Network is made up of over 50 stations in six states.